| |

 Calories 208 kcal

-Equipment
+Special Equipment

 • 12-cup standard muffin tin

-• paper muffin wrappers
+• Paper muffin/cupcake wrappers

-• electric hand mixer optional
+• Electric hand mixer optional

 • Fork

-• 1 medium cookie dough scoop optional
+• 1 2-tablespoon capacity cookie dough scoop optional

-• wire cooling rack
+• Wire cooling rack

 Ingredients